 Adding leading zeros is one of the most frequently encountered data problems.
 However, sometimes it is essential to add leading zeros in SAS while cleaning data.

 It makes data look much cleaner, easy to read and consistent.
 This article will show how easy it is to add leading zeros in SAS.

 Add leading zeros in SAS to a Numeric Variable.

-To add leading zeros in SAS, all you have to do is to add a z format to the variables.
-The Z format writes a standard numeric data with leading 0s.
+To add leading zeros in SAS, you must add a z format to the variables.
+The Z format writes standard numeric data with leading 0s.

 Z w. [d]

 d specifies the number of digits to the right of the decimal point in the numeric value.